dallasLab/labLogistics/wiki.md

 This document is meant to familiarize new lab members to how we **typically** do science in the lab, and to allow the sharing of techniques and softwares among lab members that may enhance our ability to do science.

 First, I will start with the current approach to doing science in the Dallas lab.
+This is not meant to be the absolute only way to do science in the lab, and members are encouraged to structure projects in a way that maximizes their own sanity.

 ## maintaining a lab notebook